There Be Mature Content Here

 “Too late for you?”

-“Before I wouldn’t have the strength to unmated us because I would be too far gone.”
+“Before I wouldn’t have the strength to unmate us because I would be too far gone.”
 That’s not what I’d meant to say and I growl in frustration.
 Fine.
 I’ll say it.
 “That I’d be too in love with you to free you.
 So if you really did want to not chose me, then your choice wouldn’t’ve destroyed me.
-But now I realize that it was always too late for me and I’ll be able to put myself back together again.”
+But now I realize that it had always been too late for me and I’ll never be able to put myself back together again.
+That I’ll never be able—” That’s a lie.
+“That I’d never want to undo us.”

 I’m still staring at my feet as I wait for Pyx to say something.